 They knew one of us had a birthday – unfortunately, they chose the wrong one!
 I let him squirm while they all sang happy birthday and then when we looked at the cake, we had a chuckle.
 ‘Happy Birthday Richard’ was written across the top in chocolate icing.
 How lovely.
 Except his name is Mark.
 Admittedly his surname is Richardson so they weren’t totally off target and it was a lovely gesture (it tasted good too!).
 I just hope someone called Richard wasn’t left wondering where their birthday cake was!

 On the actual day of my 50th, we were up at 4.30 am to go hot air ballooning, setting off before sunrise to watch the daybreak over the plains of the Masai Mara.
-While the sun came up and bathed the land in a golden glow, we watched thousands of wildebeest on their annual migration, their bellowing the only noise to drift up and break the silence.
+While the sun came up and bathed the land in a golden glow, we watched thousands of wildebeests on their annual migration, their bellowing the only noise to drift up and break the silence.

-Back on terra firma we enjoyed a delicious breakfast which had been set up while we were floating over the plains.
-Under the acacia trees we were treated to a sumptuous feast – not to mention several glasses of champagne.
+Back on terra firma, we enjoyed a delicious breakfast that had been set up while we were floating over the plains.
+Under the acacia trees, we were treated to a sumptuous feast – not to mention several glasses of champagne.
 The perfect start to my 50th birthday trip.